What is the Carrying Amount?

 Carrying Value vs. Book Value

-Many people use the terms carrying value and book value differently.
-But what they don’t know is that both terms are ultimately the same thing.
-The term carrying value refers to the value of the asset that is carried over to the end of its life, combined with its depreciation value.
-On the other hand, the term book value refers to the actual purchase cost of the asset that is recorded in the company’s book or balance sheet.
+Many people use the terms carrying value and book value in different industries.
+But what they don’t know is that both terms are ultimately the same thing and are interchangeable.
+The term carrying value refers to the value of the asset that is carried over to the end of its life, whereas the term book value refers to the purchase cost of the asset that is recorded in the company’s book or balance sheet less accumulated depreciation.

 How to Calculate for Carrying Amount

 It is a very simple task to calculate for carrying amount, as shown in the example above.
 But to make it clearer, let’s explain it below:

-- Take the original cost of purchasing the asset.
+- Take the original cost of purchasing the asset less salvage value.

-- Subtract the product from the original purchase price to get the carrying amount.
+- Subtract the accumulated depreciation from the original purchase price to get the carrying amount.

 Depreciation in the Carrying Amount

 Depreciation is the lowering of the value of a tangible asset because of wear and tear.
 Tangible assets include buildings, equipment, furniture, and vehicles.
 One of the easiest and most commonly accepted methods of computing for depreciation is the straight-line depreciation method.
 Using the straight-line method, the same depreciation value is copied for every year, such as what was done in the above example wherein if the depreciation value for the first year is $3,000, it would be the same value for the succeeding years.

-The other method is the double-declining balance depreciation method, which is otherwise known as the 200% declining balance method.
-With the DDB method, the depreciation is faster than that of straight-line but will not make the depreciation value any bigger.
+The other method is the double-declining balance depreciation method, otherwise known as the 200% declining balance method.
+With the DDB method, the depreciation is faster than that of straight-line but will not make the depreciation value bigger.
 It just means that depreciation is bigger in the early years but smaller in the later years.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: